-* level A: candidates ready for role in less than 3 years
+* Level A: succession candidates ready for key role in less than 3 years

-* level B: individuals ready for role in 3 to 5 years
+* Level B: succession candidates ready for key positions in 3 to 5 years

-* level C: potentials ready for role in more than 5 years
+* Level C: potential leaders ready for a critical role in more than 5 years

-Although an individual may be a good future candidate for a role, they may require experience in other positions first.
+Although an individual may be a good future candidate for a critical role, they may require experience in other positions first.
 This is especially true of Level C candidates.
 For example, a department manager may show potential as a future C-suite executive, but may need to spend some time as a vice president or associate director first.
-Use this space to indicate the current and the next position for a candidate, and their readiness for their next role in the ladder to progressing toward the focal role.
+Use this space in the leadership transition plan template to indicate the current and the next position for a succession candidate, and their readiness for their next role in the ladder to progressing toward the focal role.

-The Succession Bench should be seen as a living document, with candidates moving up or down levels as appropriate.
-To learn more about how to use the Succession Bench effectively, click here.
-As you train your succession candidates using Individual Development Plans, be sure to revisit this worksheet and update it as needed.
+The Succession Bench should be seen as a living document, with succession candidates moving up or down levels as appropriate.
+To learn more about how to use the Succession Bench effectively, visit our succession bench page.
+As you train your succession candidates using Individual Development Plans, be sure to revisit this succession bench template and update it as needed.

-Once you have categorized your candidates, consider creating a Candidate Succession Profile to better understand how you can help these individuals progress across levels.
+Once you have categorized your potential successors, consider creating a Candidate Succession Profile to better understand how you can help these future leaders progress across levels.

 Need Help Getting Started?

 SIGMA’s Succession Planning Launch Series offers a simple and cost-effective way to build a robust Succession Planning process and ensure your organization’s leadership is positioned for success and prepared for the unknown.

 Contact us to learn how we deliver a full year Succession Implementation Plan for each member of your leadership team in just two half-day workshops.